Leave in Denmark

 It is possible to extend the leave by an additional eight or 14 weeks; however, the pay remains the same and will be spread to cover the extra weeks, decreasing the weekly amount.

-The Government has proposed a Bill according to which parents who give birth to two or mor children in one birth (twins etc.) will be entitled to additional 13 weeks (for each parent) parental leave.
-If adopted, the new rules will apply to parents to children born on 1 May 2024 or later.
+The Government has proposed a Bill according to which parents who give birth to two or more children in one birth (twins, etc.) will be entitled to an additional 13 weeks (for each parent) of parental leave.
+If adopted, the new rules will apply to parents of children born on 1 May 2024 or later.

 Bereavement leave